-You may have heard of the spring and fall Equinox events at Chichen Itza, but chances are you are unfamiliar with the exceptional experience offered nightly at this mystical place.
-Noches de Kukulkan is a captivating excursion, which occurs on one of the most important Mayan archaeological sites in the Yucatan Peninsula.
+You may have heard of the spring and fall Equinox events at Chichen Itza.
+However, there is an exceptional experience offered nightly at this mystical place that not many know of.
+Noches de Kukulkan is a captivating excursion, which occurs on the most important Mayan archaeological site in the Yucatan Peninsula.

 Living in Playa del Carmen, I am lucky to have easy access to many natural and historical phenomena including Chichen Itza.
 Although I’ve visited El Castillo (the magnificently engineered step-pyramid) on previous occasions, this after-hours spectacle was a truly spellbinding alternative to the day tour.

 On these special evenings, you won’t see the serpent’s shadow slithering down the corner of the massive temple.
-This unbelievable apparition only happens during the equinox, and furthermore, it’s dark; no sunlight, no snake shadow.
-However, a nightly visit still incites an appreciation for the remarkable construction, when considering the primitive technology the people of that era had access to.
-Through the stimulating high-tech and highly entertaining multimedia light and sound show, you’ll come to understand how this ancient culture once lived, but their ingenious creations will still boggle the mind.
+This unbelievable apparition only happens during the equinox.
+Furthermore, it’s dark; no sunlight, no snake shadow.
+Yet, if you decide to visit at night, you’ll appreciate the remarkable construction, considering the primitive technology the people of that era had access to.
+Through the stimulating high-tech and highly entertaining multimedia light and sound show, you’ll understand how this ancient culture lived hundreds of years ago.
+Their ingenious creations will still boggle the mind.

-The journey to Chichen Itza normally takes just over 2-hours from Playa del Carmen, and it’s important that you arrive before 7 p.m.
-Since we were in no rush, my wife and I extended the travel time, stopping for fresh coconut water and browsing the furniture and artisan crafts in the villages on route.
-There is a free highway or the toll highway, which will cut about 40-minutes off your travel time, for a cost of approximately $150 Mxn each way.
+The journey to Chichen Itza normally takes just over 2-hours from Playa del Carmen.
+It’s important that you arrive before 7 p.m. to have time to get set up with headsets and find a seat.
+The day we visited, my wife and I were in no rush.
+We extended the travel time, stopping for fresh coconut water and browsing the handmade furniture and crafts in the villages on route.
+There is a free highway or the toll highway, You can shorten the drive by taking the toll highway, which costs about $150 Mxn each way.

-There are a few different modes of transportation that you can use to get to this former Mayan political and economic mecca from Playa del Carmen:
+There are a few different ways to get to this impressive former Mayan political and economic mecca.
+From Playa del Carmen these are your options: